Living the Space Gray Life

 I am and always have been interested in technology—how to use what we have now in the best way possible, and what might be coming next.
 That’s why you can find me on the TEKSide Network, with a cadre of other people who are interested in those things, too.
-I’m also kind of a data geek—that’s why Apple Health and all its initiatives fascinate me—and why I’m launching a podcast called Healthy Discussions that focuses on that very topic in July 2019.
+I’m also kind of a data geek—that’s why Apple Health and all its initiatives fascinate me—and why I’m launching a podcast called Healthy Discussions that focuses on that very topic, probably in early 2020.

 This isn’t an “about me” post—that will come soon as I continue to develop this venture, but I wanted to share why I chose this name instead of KenCooper2.com, which just points you right back here.
 Who’s Ken Cooper?
 Most of you don’t know me yet.
 But there’s a lot of us out there living the space gray life.
 This site is for all of you.
 I just happened to get here first.